An Introduction to Deep Morphological Networks: Background Knowledge and Related Work

 Note that geodesic reconstruction operations require an iterative process until the convergence.
-This procedure can be expensive, mainly when working with a large number of images (a common scenario when training neural networks~\cite{goodfellow2016deep}).
-An approximation of such operations, presented in Equations~\ref{eq:simply_reconstruction_erosion} and~\ref{eq:simply_reconstruction_dilation} can be achieved by performing just \textbf{one} transformation over the marker image with a large (than the SE used to create the marker image) structuring element.
-In other words, suppose that $B$ is the SE used to create the marker image, then $B'$, the SE used in the reconstruction step, should be larger than $B$, i.e., $B \subset B'$.
+This procedure can be expensive, mainly when working with a large number of images.
+An approximation of such operations, presented in Equations~\ref{eq:simply_reconstruction_erosion} and~\ref{eq:simply_reconstruction_dilation}, can be achieved by performing just \textbf{one} transformation over the marker image with a large (than the SE used to create the marker image) structuring element.
+In other words, suppose that $B$ is the SE used to create the marker image, then $B'$, the SE used in the reconstruction step, should be larger than $B$.
 This process is faster since only one iteration is required, but may lead to worse results, given that the use of a large filter can make the reconstruction join objects that are close in the scene (a phenomenon known as \textit{leaking}~\cite{serra2012mathematical}).

-Although all previously defined morphological operations used a grayscale image $I$, they could have employed a binary image or even an image with several channels.
-In this case, morphological operations would be applied to each input channel independently and separately, generating an outcome with the same number of input channels.